RonkyTang/arkapp-ark/README.md

 connected hosts, local history, and multi-device sign-in without cloud sync.

 **Where are my SSH keys stored?**
-On your device.
-Private keys, passwords, and custom model API keys are not uploaded.
+SSH private keys and passwords stay on your device.
+Your custom model API key is sent only as needed to the model endpoint you configure and is not uploaded to Ark.
+Local-network pairing copies them between your devices and does not go through Ark's cloud.

 **Which models does Ark use?**
 You bring your own API key, so the provider and the key stay yours.

 **Is Linux supported?**
-Not yet. macOS and Windows x64 are the published targets.
+Not yet.
+The published downloads are macOS and Windows x64. macOS is also on the Mac App Store outside mainland China.
+Pro includes iOS and Android companions that pair over the local network; iOS is not listed in the App Store yet, and the official Android APK is not published yet.

+**How do subscriptions and cancellation work?**
+Paid plans are monthly and auto-renew until you cancel.
+You can cancel anytime; the current period stays active, then the account returns to Free.
+Website and direct-download purchases go through Stripe.
+The Mac App Store build follows Apple’s subscription rules.
+Model usage is billed by your provider, not by Ark.

 ## Feedback and contact

-- Bugs and feature requests: [Issues](../../issues)
+- Bugs and feature requests: [Issues](https://github.com/RonkyTang/napoleon/issues)
 - Email: <official@arkapp.ai>
 - [Terms of Service](https://arkapp.ai/#legal-tos) ·
   [Privacy Policy](https://arkapp.ai/#legal-privacy)